-As of December 2015 the Loan had become effective for 28 months, expected disbursements for the IDA Credit (5280) for the first two quarters of FY 2016 were US\$20 million while actual disbursement is at US\$17.485 million.
+As of March 2016 the Loan had become effective for 31 months, expected disbursements for the IDA Credit (5280) for the first two quarters of FY 2016 were US\$20 million while actual disbursement is at US\$17.485 million.
 For the PPCR Grant (TF-14713), the actual disbursement for this FY at the end of two quarters stood at \$8.712 million.
 This gives a total disbursement of US\$26.197 million for the first two quarters compared to the total FY 2016 target of US\$55.48 million (Credit US\$45.48 million plus PPCR Grant US\$10 million).

 The PMU is staffed with qualified and dedicated professionals and most key positions have been filled.
-Additional individual consultants, such as the Communications Officer, IPoE staff and others, are to be brought on in the next few quarters in relation to the project's needs.
+A key gap is the vacancy for Financial Management Specialist who resigned effective 29 February 2016.
+Additional individual consultants, such as the Communications Officer, field PMU staff, IPoE staff and others, are to be brought on in the next few quarters in relation to the project's needs.